The-OpenROAD-Project/DAC-2020-Tutorial/5_antenna_fix_example/README.md

 ### Add Antenna Cell

-The method will add a diode to the target iterm of the instance specified, the diode is placed but is not routed, the process requires later legalization of placement.
+The following method will add a diode to the target iterm of the instance specified, the diode is placed but is not routed, the process requires later legalization of placement.

 ```Tcl
 proc add_antenna_cell { net antenna_cell_name sink_inst antenna_inst_name } {